trizen/youtube-viewer/README.md

 ### LOGGING IN

-Starting with version 3.7.4, youtube-viewer provides the `~/.config/youtube-viewer/api.json` file, which allows changing the default API key and the client ID/SECRET values:
+Starting with version 3.7.4, youtube-viewer provides the `~/.config/youtube-viewer/api.json` file, which allows setting an YouTube API key and the client ID/SECRET values:

 ```json
 {